ikhwanhsn/nitro-contracts-1/README.md

 * ⚡ Integrated with Espresso confirmations for enhanced security and speed
 * 🔄 Seamless compatibility with Arbitrum Sepolia
 * 🔒 TEE-backed batch poster for improved trust assumptions
-* ⏱️ Faster confirmations than traditional Ethereum finality (12-15 minutes)
+* ⏱️ Faster confirmations than traditional Ethereum finality

 ## Deployment Information